PitchConnect/referee-stats-fogis/CONTRIBUTING.md

    - Provide regular updates on issues you're working on
    - If you encounter blockers, document them in the issue

+4. **Issue Creation**:
+   - When creating new issues, include a reference to CONTRIBUTING.md
+   - Add a note like: "Please follow the guidelines in [CONTRIBUTING.md](../CONTRIBUTING.md) when working on this issue"
+   - This ensures all contributors are aware of the project's contribution guidelines

 ## Guidelines for AI Agents

 If you're an AI agent contributing to this project, please follow these additional guidelines: